IoTUK Challenger South

 The 2018 IoTUK Challenger events will set SMEs and start-ups challenges in the arenas of transport, smart cities and health, harnessing the power of IoT to find effective solutions.
 The challenges will be set by partner organisations who want to leverage the knowledge and skills of the UK’s SME and start-up community.
 We are delighted that our Challenges for IoTUK Challenger South are:

 Improve proactive care for the elderly, with a particular focus on falls.
-The Challenge Owners are Peterborough City Council, Cambridgeshire County Council and Eastern Area Health Services Network (EAHSN).
+The Challenge Owners are Peterborough City Council, Cambridgeshire County Council and Eastern Academic Health Science Network (EAHSN).
 Click here for more details on the Challenge.

 The challenge owners are looking for genuinely effective and innovative ideas which will help them with the problems they face.